BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult the textbook (see readings above).

-1. Use the PhyML web server to build a phylogeny for the `dna.phy.dat.txt` under the JC69 substitution model.
-How does this tree compare to the tree inferred from HKY85 (default settings)?
-Hint: you can compare the trees in text form or by visualizing online (or in R, if you're feeling adventurous).
+1. Use the PhyML web server to build a phylogeny for `dna.phy.dat` under the JC69 substitution model.
+Visualize this tree in R. How does this tree compare to the tree inferred from HKY85 (default settings)?
 2. nj phylogeny in R
 3. What Unix command would you use to transfer a file called iamgroot.txt from your local computer to your home directory in Lonestar?
 4. using phyml command line
-5. What files were output from the bootstrap analysis on TACC?
+5. Take a look at your bootstrap results from TACC.
+Import the tree file into R and view the bootstrap values using the XXX command.
 8. How long did it take you to complete these questions?
 9. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.